 Once you add up all these expenses, you’ll have a firm grasp on how much you spend monthly.
-Now subtract that total from your income and see where you land.
+Now subtract that total from your monthly income and see where you land.

-2. Contact your credit card company
+2. Contact your credit card company or lender

-If you've fallen behind or are struggling to make your credit card payments, your first instinct may be to hide from your creditors.
+If you've fallen behind or are struggling to make your loan or credit card payments, your first instinct may be to hide from your creditors.
 But your best bet is to contact them the moment you start struggling.

-If there’s a solution for you, the representative will likely transfer you to a loss-mitigation or hardship department for further details.
+If there’s a solution for you, the representative will likely transfer you to a loss mitigation or hardship department for further details.

-- Loss of a job
+Loss of a job

-- Death of a spouse
+Death of a spouse

-- Temporary disability or serious illness
+Temporary disability or serious illness

 4. Consider your hardship program options

-If you need time to review the program and your budget, you can end the conversation with your credit card company, review the payment plan and call back to start the program.
+If you need time to review the program and your budget, you can end the conversation with your lender or credit card company, review the payment plan and call back to start the program.

 5. Fulfill the hardship program requirements